springfall2008/batpred/README.md

 **calculate_charge_oldest**   If set to True the charge windows are calculated oldest first (in the highest price bracket), when False it's the newest first.
 Recommended to keep disabled.

 **calculate_charge_all**      When True all charge windows are calculated to a single percentage in a first pass (or only pass if there is only 1 window).
-Recommended to keep enabled.
+Can be best disabled for variable rate tariffs, on for fixed rate ones.

 **calculate_charge_passes**   Sets the number of discharge calculation passes to run (for multi-window only), the default is 1 but 2 will increase run-time but might improve the schedule a tiny bit.